 - Debra Milne, Bebop Spoken Here

-Olivia Foschi was born in San Francisco and grew up in Italy.
-Although she always loved to sing, she discovered her passion for jazz while studying guitar and music theory with Roy Zimmerman in high school.
-Her stylistic approach to singing shifted in 2001 when she was given the opportunity to study classical Nepali voice with established singer and composer Aavaas in Katmandu.
-This experience brought immense musical inspiration and left her eager to explore her voice paying particular attention to color and rhythm.
-After earning her B.A. in English Literature Cum Laude (John Cabot University, Rome, Italy, 2004), Olivia moved on to study jazz voice with Cecilia Izzi and nonverbal communication with Italian singer/songwriter Grazia DiMichele at the University of Music in Rome.
-She subsequently pursued undergraduate studies in jazz performance at the Music Academy in Bologna, 2006-2009.
+Olivia Foschi is a jazz singer, composer and educator born in San Francisco and raised in Italy.
+She discovered her passion for jazz while studying guitar and music theory with Roy Zimmerman in high school.
+In 2001 she was given the opportunity to study classical Nepali voice with established singer and composer Aavaas in Kathmandu and shifted her approach to vocals paying particular attention to color and rhythm.
+After earning her B.A. in English Literature Cum Laude (John Cabot University, Rome, Italy, 2004), Olivia studied jazz voice at the University of Music in Rome, and subsequently pursued undergraduate studies in jazz performance at the Music Academy in Bologna/Leeds University, 2006-2009.

-Olivia was awarded first place at the Italian vocal competition “Jazz Women in Blues” (Naima Club, Forlì, Italy, 2009) obtaining a full scholarship to the Venice Voice Academy in L.A. for the 2010 summer-session.
-She moved to New York in the fall of 2010, studying mixed meter and polyrhythm with Marc Mommaas and voice with Fay Victor and Jeremiah Abiah.
-She discovered profound passion for vocal percussion around the same time and has been studying classical Indian Konnakkol with Ganesh Kumar since 2014.
+Olivia was awarded first place at the Italian vocal competition “Jazz Women in Blues” (Naima Club, Forlì, Italy, 2009) and eventually moved to New York in the fall of 2010, studying mixed meter and polyrhythm with Marc Mommaas and voice with Fay Victor and Jeremiah Abiah.
+She has been studying vocal percussion in the form of classical Indian Konnakkol with Ganesh Kumar since 2014.

-Her debut album entitled 'Perennial Dreamer' was released in March 2013, produced by Ulysses Owens Jr. and featuring Gregoire Maret.
-(Personnel: Ulysses Owens Jr. (drums), Gregoire Maret (harmonica), Miki Hayama (piano), David Rosenthal (guitar), Stacy Dillard (saxophone), Mike Cottone (trumpet/flugelhorn), Michael Olatuja (bass), Cory Pesaturo (accordion).
+Her debut album, 'Perennial Dreamer' was released in March 2013, produced by Ulysses Owens Jr., with Ulysses Owens Jr. (drums), Gregoire Maret (harmonica), Miki Hayama (piano), David Rosenthal (guitar), Stacy Dillard (saxophone), Mike Cottone (trumpet/flugelhorn), Michael Olatuja (bass), Cory Pesaturo (accordion).
 She released her second album, 'Fleeting Windows' in 2018, featuring Gil Goldstein (keys/accordion), Yotam Silberstein (guitar), Billy Test (piano), Alex Sipiagin (trumpet), Daniel Dickinson (sax/clarinet/flute), Joseph Doubleday (vibes), Marco Panascìa (bass), and Ulysses Owens Jr. (drums).
+She is currently working on her third record due for release in May 2024.

-Olivia has performed throughout the US, Europe and Japan and was featured on NPR in 2016, 2017 and 2021 on WPPB’s live broadcast: The Jam Session Radio Hour hosted by John Landes.
-Olivia taught jazz voice Brooklyn Conservatory of Music and has been teaching at the New York Jazz Workshop since 2012.
-She has recorded and shared the stage with Gil Goldstein, Chris White, Warren Smith, Joseph Jarman, Thurman Barker, Ulysses Owens Jr., Gregoire Maret, Alex Sipiagin, Mauricio Zottarelli, Helio Alves, Greg Skaff, Mark Egan, Tommy Campbell, Lou Caputo, Erik Lawrence, Stacy Dillard, and Yotam Silberstein among many others.
+Olivia has graced major stages in New York City, including The Blue Note, City Winery, BB Kings, Zinc Bar, and Drom, and has performed at festivals and clubs throughout the US, Europe and Japan.
+She was featured on NPR in 2016, 2017 and 2021 on WPPB’s live broadcast: The Jam Session Radio Hour hosted by John Landes.
+She has recorded and shared the stage with Gil Goldstein, Chris White, Warren Smith, Joseph Jarman, Thurman Barker, Ulysses Owens Jr., Gregoire Maret, Alex Sipiagin, Mauricio Zottarelli, Helio Alves, Greg Skaff, Mark Egan, Tommy Campbell, Lou Caputo, Erik Lawrence, Stacy Dillard, Bill O'Connell, Matt King, Reza Khan and Yotam Silberstein among many others.